Background pattern

 Warnings and precautions

-• Congenital deficiency of any of the vitamin K-dependent coagulation factors: in this case, you should use specific coagulation factor products if available.
+• Congenital deficiency of any of the vitamin K-dependent factors: in this case, you should use specific coagulation factor products if available.

-• If you have any liver disease.
+• If you have liver disease.

 • In newborns (neonates).

-• Blood clots in a vein or leg,
+• blood clots in a vein or leg,

 • increased blood clot formation,

-• in some cases, skin rash at the injection site,
+• skin rash at the injection site,

 Viral safety

-• The inclusion of steps in the processing of blood or plasma that can inactivate or eliminate viruses.
+• inclusion of steps in the processing of blood or plasma that can inactivate or eliminate viruses.

-Use of Beriplex with other medications
+Using Beriplex with other medicines

 Pregnancy, breastfeeding, and fertility

-• Beriplex should only be used during pregnancy and breastfeeding if clearly indicated.
+• During pregnancy and breastfeeding, Beriplex should only be used if clearly indicated.

 • No data are available on fertility.

-Driving and operating machinery
+Driving and using machines

 Beriplex contains sodium

-3. How to Use Beriplex
+3. How to use Beriplex

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 Overdose

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may cause adverse effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-The following adverse effects have been observedfrequently(may affect up to 1 in 10 patients):
+The following side effects have been commonlyobserved (may affect up to 1 in 10 patients):

 • Headache.